 Pay Your Closing Costs

-You bring no money to the table and the lender covers your closing costs.
+You bring no money to the table, and the lender covers your closing costs.
 In exchange, you pay a higher interest rate.
 If you’re trying to keep your rate low, pay the closing costs and take the interest savings.
-You could save as much as 0.5% on the rate.
+You could save up to 0.5%+ on the home loan interest rate.

-Review at the APR
+Review The APR

 Don’t mistakenly focus on the interest rate and forget about the APR.